ZoneMinder/zoneminder/README.txt

   by enabling one key monitor to control several others, though they can still be configured to detect motion themselves.

 o    FEATURE - Events can now have more than one cause.
 Previously if an event was triggered by motion, other stimuli would be ignored.
-Now if an event is caused by both motion and a  linked monitor (perhaps covering the same field of view), this is indicated in the 'cause' field of the event.
-Note that the cause of event is established on the first alarmed frame, so if motion is detected and then one frame later an trigger is detected, only the motion will be recorded as the cause as the monitor will be in an alarmed state by the time the second cause arrives.

-o     FEATURE - The event Notes/Description field is now  more useful.
+Now if an event is caused by both motion and a linked monitor (perhaps covering the same field of view), this is indicated in the `cause' field of the event.
+Note that the cause of event is established on the first alarmed frame, so if motion is detected and then one frame later an trigger is detected, only the motion will be recorded as the cause as the monitor will be in an alarmed state by the time the second cause arrives. o    FEATURE - The event Notes/Description field is now more useful.
 If an event is triggered by motion, this field contains a record or which zone detected the motion.
 If an event was triggered by a linked monitor then the monitor in question is recorded and so on.
-This allows filtering on more specific indicators.

-o     FEATURE - All temporary files such as thumbnail  images, now go in the 'images' directory rather than in the specific event directory.
+This allows filtering on more specific indicators. o    FEATURE - All temporary files such as thumbnail images, now go in the `images' directory rather than in the specific event directory.
 They are then periodically removed by zmaudit when over a certain age.
 This means that if you are archiving off event directories you will not end up copying a load of thumbnails and smaller images of various sizes.
-The treatment of thumbnails etc has also been rationalised in general.

-o     FEATURE  - The groups view has been further modified  to make group modification use the same paradigm as the rest of the web interface.
+The treatment of thumbnails etc has also been rationalised in general. o     FEATURE  - The groups view has been further modified  to make group modification use the same paradigm as the rest of the web interface.
 This has also simplified it somewhat.